alcorro/alcorro.github.io/README.md

 # About Me

-Data analyst with an Architecture background and strong skills in data cleaning, exploratory analysis, and visual storytelling.
+Junior Data Analyst with an Architecture background and strong skills in data cleaning, exploratory analysis, and visual storytelling.
 Experienced in transforming complex datasets into clear, actionable insights that support data-driven decision-making.
 Particularly interested in urban analytics, business intelligence, and building